-Alzheimer's disease gets worse over time, but how quickly this happens varies.
+The disease gets worse over time, but how quickly this happens varies.
 Some people lose the ability to do daily activities in the first few years.
 Others may do fairly well until much later in the disease.

 Mild memory loss is common in people older than 60.
 It may not mean that you have Alzheimer's disease.
 But if your memory is getting worse, see your doctor.
 If it is Alzheimer's, treatment may help.

-What causes Alzheimer's disease?
+What causes it?

 What are the symptoms?

 For most people, the first symptom of Alzheimer's disease is memory loss.
 Other symptoms include having trouble making decisions, getting lost in places you know, and having trouble learning.
 The symptoms get worse slowly over time.
 Alzheimer's disease also causes changes in thinking, behavior, and personality.

 Your doctor will do a number of tests to make sure your symptoms are caused by Alzheimer's disease and not another condition.
 You may have to do some simple memory tests and tests that show how well you can do daily tasks.
 You may get blood tests and tests that look at your brain.

 There is no cure for Alzheimer's disease.
 But there are medicines that may slow down the symptoms for a while and make the disease easier to live with.
 If you're a caregiver, there are steps you can take to help the person be independent for as long as possible.

 How can you care for someone who has Alzheimer's disease?

 Care needs will change over time.
 You'll work with health professionals to create a safe and comfortable environment and make tasks of daily living easier.
 You can help by making sure the person eats well.
 You can also help manage sleep problems.
 Your loved one may also need help with bladder and bowel control.